 6. Wait for the admissions decision

-After the early bird deadline of 1 January and the regular admissions deadline of 1 April of 1 May, your application will be evaluated by our admissions committee.
+After the early bird deadline of 1 January and the regular admissions deadline of 1 April or 1 May, your application will be evaluated by our admissions committee.
 Only those applicants who fulfil the entry requirements and are therefore eligible to the Advanced masters programme International Tax Law, will be presented to the Selection Committee.
 Qualified candidates may be invited for an interview with the members of the Committee.
 The Committee will then decide on admission.
-You will be notified about the decision by e-mail before the 1st of June.
+You will be notified about the decision by e-mail before 1 June.

 7. Accept/decline offer

-If you decline acceptance, please do not forget to de-enrol from the Master’s programme in Studielink.
+If you decline the acceptance, please do not forget to de-enrol from the Master’s programme in Studielink.